bandii/mediator/readme.md

 ```

 # // TODO:
-- [ ] Finalize the CD to Maven Central
+- [x] Finalize the CD to Maven Central
-- [ ] A class could have multiple Command-, or EventHandlers
+- [x] A class could have multiple implementations next to the I{xy}Handlers and IMiddlewares
+- [ ] Add logging
-- [ ] Do some performance measurements and share them
+- [ ] Add reflection-driven addHandler methods